COS Just Unveiled A Perfume Collection & It's Like Nothing We've Worn Before

 AdvertisementADVERTISEMENT

 Ahead, two fragrance-obsessed Refinery29 editors spritzed their way through the buzzy collection.
-Keep reading for our honest thoughts and which scents we’re most keen to add to our daily rotation.
+Keep reading for our honest thoughts — and which scents we’re most keen to add to our own daily rotation.

 AdvertisementADVERTISEMENT

-“I have to admit, Solaire is my least favorite of the collection — but it’s still a beautiful scent, which says a lot about how luxurious this range is.
+“I have to admit, Solaire is my least favourite of the collection — but it’s still a beautiful scent, which says a lot about how luxurious this range is.
 Though black pepper and incense are the headline notes, it leans more floral to my nose, thanks to styrax, a heady white flower.
-It smells clean and airy, like diving into a pile of fresh laundry or using an expensive hand wash in a members-only New York hotel.
+It smells clean and airy, like diving into a pile of fresh laundry or using an expensive hand wash in a members-only London hotel.
 The musk adds a soft, skin-like warmth that feels like a deep, comforting hug.
-I prefer this layered with Fleuriste, which is my top pick, but at $99 each, I’d think twice about buying both.
-The price feels steep for a clothing brand, especially when Zara and & Other Stories offer perfumes that are just as good.” — Jacqueline Kilikita, beauty director
+I prefer this layered with Fleuriste, which is my top pick, but at £75 each, I’d think twice about buying both.
+The price feels steep for a high street brand, especially when Zara and & Other Stories offer perfumes that are just as good.” — Jacqueline Kilikita, beauty director

 “I’m not a big fan of earthy perfumes, but smelling Mythe on my wrists has made me question my longstanding belief.
 It's nothing like the overpowering, musty scent you typically associate with the genre.
 The vetiver note does make a deep, root-like first impression, but invigorating ginger and leafy cardamom immediately add a fresh and mysterious edge.
 As Mythe settles on the skin, it transforms into a soft tree bark-like finish, thanks to violet and amyris (a woody note derived from incense).
 To my nose, this smells like clean, freshly showered skin.
 I’ve been spending a lot of time in hot and humid places recently, and I’ve been spritzing this on repeat as it’s one of the very few smells I can handle in the heat.
 It layers beautifully with Fleuriste.” — Venus Wong, senior writer